Yisas/yisas.github.io/_pages/plight.md

 {% include figure image_path="/assets/gifs/plight/crate-carry.gif" caption="Am I carrying that crate, or is it chasing me?
 This is much more noticeable on a fullscreen game." %}

 The problem is that for some reason, I tried to make the joints work.
 I messed with the interpolation values, then wrote some code to detect and eliminate "noise" stutter translations.
-It was really, really dumb.
-Just following the inertia of what was already there instead of questioning it when an issue came up.
-Childing a networked component to another was creating its own problems, and it took me a little more time than I'd like to admit to resort to the old "rubber ducky" method to ask myself what was the point of carrying this object through physics.
+It was a bit of tunnel vision that lasted longer than I would like to admit.
+Childing a networked component to another was creating its own problems, but I eventually regained my sanity and resorted to the old
+"rubber ducky" method to ask myself what was the point of carrying this object through physics.
 So, I went for the safe route that could never cause problems: turn on a non-synced object with no physics attached to it that was just the mesh and the texture.
 It was obvious, but I guess I was low on coffee or something.
+It ultimately helped me improve at not falling into the trap of following the inertia of an idea that doesn't work anymore in the given context.

-{% include figure image_path="/assets/gifs/plight/fake-objects.gif" caption="Yes, they're fake (my real ones didn't try to kill me, they just stuttered)." %}
+{% include figure image_path="/assets/gifs/plight/fake-objects.gif" caption='<a href="https://www.youtube.com/watch?v=7qKcJF4fOPs">Senator Vreenak would aprove</a>' %}

 My favorite part about the above is that it wouldn't lead to any unexpected surprises with the synced UNET components since I had just reduced the synced components during the carry state to just the player.
 I then made it so that the object that was being picked up was destroyed as the fake object was turned on, and when the object was supposed to be thrown, a new, synced, physics enabled